Zambo-dev/ftlib/README.md

-# ftlib
+# ftcli

-file-tracer is a C library for local file searching.
+file-tracer command line interface is a tool for searching files and folders in your system, it's also cross platform

 ## Installation